srcolinas/srcolinas.github.io/content/json-parser.md

 tags = ["Coding Challenges", "TDD"]
 +++

-Here I show how I solved the second of the codding challenges from [Coding Challenges](https://codingchallenges.fyi), which is about building a JSON parser from scratch.
-Please read the challenge description to learn more about what we will be solving here: https://codingchallenges.fyi/challenges/challenge-json-parser
+Here I show how I solved the second of the codding challenges from [Coding Challenges](https://codingchallenges.fyi), which is about building a JSON parser from scratch using Test Driven Development.
+Please read the challenge description to learn more about what we will be solving here: https://codingchallenges.fyi/challenges/challenge-json-parser .

+If you just want to see the end code, you can jump to the final section of the blog, but that is not the goal of this post :) .
+The goal is to show the process of development using Test Driven Development.

 <!-- more -->